dnguye12/dnguye12/README.md

 💡 Throughout the years I’ve developed the following set of skills:

-✅ Video editing
+✅ Video editing<br/>
-✅ Websites designing
+✅ Websites designing<br/>
-✅ Programing in Java, C++ and Python
+✅ Programing in Java, C++ and Python<br/>
-✅ Administration for game servers
+✅ Administration for game servers<br/>
-✅ Social media page setup
+✅ Social media page setup<br/>
-✅ Proficiency editing software such as Adobe Photoshop & Adobe Premiere
+✅ Proficiency editing software such as Adobe Photoshop & Adobe Premiere<br/>

 🌟 Send me a message via my email ( duchuyng051@gmail.com ), and you will hear from me as soon as possible.